 The results of this second survey are based on 15,000 recordkeeping diaries and 30,000 interviews.
 While there is certainly some data overlap between these two studies, there is also information that is unique to each survey.

-Using the 2015 American Housing Survey (published June 2017), we're able to draw some conclusions as to what constitutes an average American home.
+Using the 2019 American Housing Survey (published September 2020), we're able to draw some conclusions as to what constitutes an average American home.
 More accurately, the report tells us about the "median" home.
-The median is the mid point in the data, meaning half the American homes have more, and half have less, than the midpoint values below.
+The median is the midpoint in the data, meaning half the American homes have more, and half have less, than the midpoint values below.

 Given the above definition, the following are characteristics of the typical American home: